Northampton, Massachusetts: Media

 The Daily Hampshire Gazette, a six-day a week morning newspaper and the oldest surviving newspaper in Massachusetts, is based in Northampton, covering Hampshire and Franklin counties.

 Northampton is the city of license for three commercial radio stations: WLZX-FM, WEIB, and WHMP.
 Northampton is also home to WXOJ-LP, a low-power community radio station owned and operated by Valley Free Radio.
 The station was built by more than 400 volunteers from Northampton and around the country in August 2005 at the eighth Prometheus Radio Project barnraising, in conjunction with the tenth annual Grassroots Radio Coalition conference.
 Valley Free Radio broadcasts music, news, public affairs, and locally produced radio content to listeners at 103.3 FM.
+Northampton also holds Smith College’s student-run radio station WOZQ, which aired its first broadcast in 1982.

-In addition, Northampton is home to Northampton Community Television, which has existed in numerous forms since the mid-1980s but experienced a radical change in 2006 when it became an independently run nonprofit community media center.
-After a new public unveiling in November 2007, NCTV grew to over 200 active members in less than 18 months and had already attracted statewide and national attention in the community media landscape.
-In 2012, 2013 and 2014 NCTV won awards for best web sites (for two different sites) in the United States for community media organizations with budgets under $300,000.
+In addition, Northampton is home to Northampton Open Media (NOM), formally Northampton Community Television, which has existed in numerous forms since the mid-1980s but experienced a radical change in 2006 when it became an independently run nonprofit community media center.
+After a new public unveiling in November 2007, NOM grew to over 200 active members in less than 18 months and had already attracted statewide and national attention in the community media landscape.
+In 2012, 2013 and 2014 NOM won awards for best web sites (for two different sites) in the United States for community media organizations with budgets under $300,000.

 Transportation

 Roads

 Northampton is served by four exits of Interstate 91, which passes to the east of downtown along the Connecticut River.
 U.S. Route 5, Massachusetts Route 9, and Massachusetts Route 10 all intersect in the city's downtown area.
 Massachusetts Route 66 also is partially in Northampton.

 The city of Northampton faces daily traffic congestion in the downtown area and connector roads, often resulting in long delays and traffic buildup.
-The limitation of one bridge across the Connecticut River, few routes to the nearby city of Amherst, and a busy main street results in unsafe driving behavior and danger to pedestrians.
+The limitation of one bridge across the Connecticut River (the only route to the nearby college town of Amherst) and a busy main street results in unsafe driving behavior and danger to pedestrians.
 The City of Northampton is attempting to solve this long-time problem by redesigning problematic intersections and installing traffic cameras.